ncatlab/nlab-content/pages/4/1/3/8/8314/content.md

 * "$C_n$" for $\mathbb{Z}\!/\! n \mathbb{Z}$.

 Here "$C$" is, of course, for "cyclic".
-Other authors may keep the subscript notation but resort to another font
+Other authors may keep the letter "Z" with a subscript but resort to another font, such as

 * "$Z_n$" for $\mathbb{Z}\!/\! n \mathbb{Z}$.